jeff-hykin/better-cpp-syntax/documentation/CONTRIBUTING.md

 - `backreference(reference)` or `.backreference(reference)` adds a backreference
   - example `Pattern.new(match: /foo|bar/, reference: "foobar").backreference("foobar")` => `/(foo|bar)\1/`

-helpers that are marked as accepting `*attributes` can accept either a regular expression, a hash that provide more info, or a variable that is either of those.
+helpers that are marked as accepting `*attributes` can accept either a regular expression, a hash that provides more info, or a variable that is either of those.

 the hash provided to the helper patterns can have the following keys:
   - `match:` the regular expression that should be matched